mh-cbon/http-file-store/README.md

 # binary

-`http-file-store` is a stand alone web server which provides an api to read / write a file system over HTTP.
+`http-file-store` is a stand alone web server which provides an api to manipulate a file system over HTTP.

 ### install
 ```